Friedrich-Carl Henckel von Donnersmarck

 Count Maria Friedrich-Carl Lazarus Emanuel Franz Johannes Henckel von Donnersmarck (27 May 1905 – 1 September 1989) was a German philosopher and landowner.
-His specialized in Scholasticism and studied the works of Thomas Aquinas.
+He specialized in Scholasticism and studied the works of Thomas Aquinas.
 In 1945, during the flight and expulsion of Germans from Poland during and after World War II, his castle, Schloss Romolkwitz, was burned to the ground by the Soviet Army.
 He and his family fled to Bavaria in West Germany before settling in Carinthia, Austria.

 Early life and family

 Count Friedrich-Carl Henckel von Donnersmarck was born on 27 May 1905 in Romolkwitz to Count Edwin Hugo Lazarus Henckel von Donnersmarck and Countess Wilhelmine Marie Kinsky von Wchinitz und Tettau.
 He was a grandson of the politician Count Lazarus IV Henckel von Donnersmarck and a great-grandson of Count Hugo Henckel von Donnersmarck.
 He grew up as part of the Silesian nobility, as a member of the Austro-German noble family Henckel von Donnersmarck.